What are Special Circumstances?

 It is important to tell your Department about these matters as soon as possible, usually before you miss any classes, or submit coursework or sit exams (or fail to do either); but you should get in touch at the latest before important decisions are made at the Examination Boards meetings for each semester (usually end of February and June each year) or in the resit exam period in August/September.
 If you are a research student, your Examination Board is individual to you (the viva exam).

 There is a form to complete which provides space to outline the specific issues you have faced in that semester and the impact on your studies or attendance.
-Crucially, you will also need to provide supporting evidence - letters from medical professionals or officials which are always favoured.
+The form asks three key questions:

 What happens when I tell my Department about my special circumstances?